tomspost/OMN/README.md

 Your blog or websites stories will be promoted on thousands of other sites and blogs.

-#To install
+#To install on debian or ubuntu linux

-npm install OMN
+1) Install node.js if you dont have it

+sudo apt-get install nodejs

+2) Install GIT if you dont have it already

+sudo apt-get install git

+3) Git clone the OMN project into an OMN directory

 optionaly edit the config.js file